 Does The Therapist Use Evidence-Based Treatment Methods?

+Evidence-based treatment methods are ways of treating mental health issues that have been proven effective by research.
+Reputable therapists use these methods to give you the best chance of recovery.
+Cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and exposure therapy are evidence-based practices commonly used in mental healthcare.
 A therapist that offers several types of therapy may be able to help you more than someone who only uses one or two.
 They’re more likely to provide the type of care you need to heal, and they can personalize your treatment by combining different therapies.

 Does The Therapist Have Good Interpersonal Skills?

 When a therapist has good interpersonal skills, you’ll be able to communicate better and feel that they understand you.
 Rather than a cold, clinical approach, a good therapist should express empathy and treat you like an individual.
 Listening skills are vital in a therapist.
 It’s not only important that your therapist is a good listener; it also matters that they listen the way you need them to.
 Some people prefer a lot of feedback from a therapist and find it unhelpful if the therapist listens silently.
 Others would rather be listened to so they can work through things on their own without interruption.
 Consider which method works best for you and take that into account when choosing a therapist.
 Boundaries are also something to look for in a therapist, though you may have to meet with them a few times first.
 Do they respect you and treat you ethically?
 Or are they overly personal, inviting you to spend time with them outside of therapy or showing sexual interest in you?
 While a personal connection is important, it’s a conflict of interest if your therapist is also a best friend or lover.